arunherga/-kafka-latency-profiler/README.md

 # Kafka Latency Profiler

-It is a generic Kafka consumer that measures latency.
+A generic Kafka consumer that measures latency.